Meet your Cabinet Secretaries

 John Suter currently serves as Secretary of Operations and Government Efficiency.
 Suter boasts 31 years of experience in management, including serving in senior leadership roles with a focus on profitability, productivity, and efficiency.
 Most recently, he served as the COO and interim CEO of Sandridge Energy during his last four years with the company.
 Suter will oversee more than 20 state agencies as will serve an an integral part of Governor Stitt’s goal to deliver taxpayers more for their money by running government more efficiently.

 DR. KATHERINE CURRY

 SECRETARY OF EDUCATION

-Ryan Walters currently serves as Oklahoma's Secretary of Education.
-In this position, Walters is responsible for various agencies, boards and commissions, including the State Board of Education, College and University Boards of Regents or Trustees, Office of Educational Quality and Accountability and the State Board of Career and Technology Education.
+Dr. Katherine Curry serves as Oklahoma's Secretary of Education.
+In this position, Dr. Curry is responsible for various agencies, boards and commissions, including the State Board of Education, College and University Boards of Regents or Trustees, Office of Educational Quality and Accountability and the State Board of Career and Technology Education.